paulfioravanti/paulfioravanti.github.io/_posts/2020-01-27-internationalisation-phoenix-live-components.md

 You can find the code for this iteration of the application in this post's [companion Github repo][phx_i18n_example] on the [`07-live-stateful` branch][].
-The branch is also deployed [here][phx-i18n-07-live-stateful] in its own environment.

 ## Stateless or Stateful?